muggy8/improbable/have-and-havenot/FzeXuZCU.md

 The only thing that kept me calm enough to function was the fact that Phanna was still breathing.

-I placed my hand placed on Phanna's chest to monitor their breathing.
+I placed my hand on Phanna's chest to monitor their breathing.

 In a way, this was more for my sake than for Phanna's since it helped me stay calm knowing that Phanna's still alive.